top of page

 It means that the writer wrote top to bottom, and then turned the paper 90 degrees to write perpendicularly across the same page.
 Some people might have even turned it again 45 degrees to write diagonally.

 Could you easily read this?
-I volunteered at a county historical society to catalogue their family letters collection, but I never had to battle a crossed letter.
-The 19th century style of writing and letter formation was sometimes hard enough.
+I once volunteered at a county historical society to catalogue their family letters, but I never had to battle a crossed letter.
+The 19th century style of writing was sometimes hard enough.
 There were more letter writers like Bingley than those with Darcy’s even lines.

 Even if their contemporaries could read this easily, why would anyone cross their letters?

 Mrs. Bates, Miss Bates, and Jane Fairfax were on limited incomes, and stationary was expensive.
 It was sold in different quality grades, the finest being the hot-pressed white paper that Miss Bingley uses.
-That paper was smooth and glossy, and was first made for books.
 A housemaid might make 10 guineas a year, or about 4 shillings a week.
-Even if it wasn't the finest grade of paper, two quires of paper (48 sheets) might cost a housemaid a weekly salary.
+Even if it wasn't the finest grade of paper, two quires of paper (48 sheets) might cost a housemaid a week's pay.

 Postage was another expense.
 Outside of London, the recipient paid the postage based on the weight of the letter and how far it traveled.
 Local delivery in London was one penny until 1801 when it went up to two pennies for a 4 ounce letter, and deliveries were made six times a day.
-It was a kindness to the pocketbook of the receiver to use less paper.
+You would cross your lines to use less paper to help the recipient save money.

-Crossing letters remained acceptable and, in some cases preferable, until postal reform in 1840.
-The reforms gave more people greater access to mail service at a time when there were increasing literacy rates and greater social mobility with improved roads.
-Along with this, a simplified system of pre-paying the postage and applying a stamp to the envelope was put into pace.
+Crossing letters remained acceptable and, in some cases, preferable, until postal reform in 1840.
+The reforms gave more people greater access to mail service when there were increasing literacy rates and greater social mobility with improved roads.
+Along with this, a simplified system of pre-paying the postage and applying a stamp to the envelope began.
 The Uniform Penny Post saw use of the UK mail double in its first year.

 As the cost of paper and postage fell, so did the need to cross one's letters.
-It probably spared a lot of people from needing reading glasses too soon!
+It probably spared many people from needing reading glasses too soon!

 There was something you could do to make a crossed letter a little more readable.
 On November 6, 1813 Jane Austen wrote to her sister: